UNI-Dome

 UNI-Dome (pronounced "YOU-nih-dome") is a multi-purpose stadium on the campus of the University of Northern Iowa in Cedar Falls, Iowa, United States.
 It opened in 1976 as the home of the UNI Panthers basketball and football teams.
 The facility's capacity for football is 16,324.
 For basketball, its official capacity is 16,324; however it has seated as many as 22,000 for events such as the 1990 Mid-Continent Conference men's basketball tournament and the 1997 NCAA Division I National Wrestling Championships.
 It has been the home of the Iowa State High School football championships since 1976 and has hosted junior college football bowl games, wrestling, track and field, softball, concerts, and conventions.
+The UNI-Dome is also home to the arena football team, Iowa Woo, in The Arena League.

 History

 In 1994, the air-supported roof collapsed in a snowstorm.
 Since this had occurred on numerous occasions before, it was replaced by a more permanent metal roof.
 Prior to November 18, 2006, the basketball, volleyball and wrestling team used the UNI-Dome, before the construction of the McLeod Center.
 The McLeod Center is directly south of the UNI-Dome and connected by a covered walkway.
 The UNI-Dome attendance record for football is 17,190, which was set on October 17, 2009, during a Panthers homecoming game against the Missouri Valley rival Southern Illinois.